marcelinollano/orgprompt/readme.md

 # Org Prompt

-Very simple utility that displays your current Salesforce Default Org and Default Dev Hub in your Terminal prompt.
+Simple utility that displays your current Salesforce Default Org and Default Dev Hub in your Terminal prompt.

-By default, only the Default Org is displayed.
-If you want to display both just pass the flag like this `org -devhub`.

 ![Example](images/example.png)